idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 1. Generation of equivalent R-Z mesh for use with downstream Griffin R-Z spectrum calculation
 2. Definition of all metadata related to setting up downstream MC$^2$-3 calculations.

-Related to the first point, `EquivalentCoreMeshGenerator/input` takes an heterogeneous input core mesh defined through the use of `CoreMeshGenerator`, and creates an equivalent homogenized, partially homogenized, or 2-D R-Z mesh without the need for a user to generate this intermediate mesh from scratch.
+Related to the first point, `EquivalentCoreMeshGenerator/input` takes a heterogeneous input core mesh defined through the use of `CoreMeshGenerator`, and creates an equivalent homogenized, partially homogenized, or 2-D R-Z mesh without the need for a user to generate this intermediate mesh from scratch.
 Since the downstream Griffin calculation in the cross section generation workflow requires a 2-D R-Z mesh, `EquivalentCoreMeshGenerator/target_geometry` is set to `rz`.
 However, at the full-core analysis step described in [#sec:fullcorecalc_input_description], a fully homogeneous input mesh needs to be generated from the input heterogeneous mesh instead, so this is done by following the same mesh generation workflow and setting `EquivalentCoreMeshGenerator/target_geometry` to `full_hom`.
 Other options for this parameter include `ring_het` and `duct_het` for ring-heterogeneous and duct heterogeneous intermediate output meshes, respectively.

 Most of the remaining parameters in the `[rz_core]` control how the 2-D R-Z mesh should be discretized, where `max_axial_mesh_size` controls the maximum axial mesh size to subdivide the axial layers of the 2-D R-Z mesh, and  `max_radial_mesh_size` controls the maximum radial mesh size to subdivide the radial boundaries of the 2-D R-Z mesh.
 By default, `EquivalentCoreMeshGenerator` automatically infers the R-Z mesh boundaries by collapsing the input core lattice pattern by each hexagonal ring and grouping like assembly types.
 However, the R-Z mesh radial boundary and region assignments can also be specified manually by setting `EquivalentCoreMeshGenerator/radial_boundaries` and `EquivalentCoreMeshGenerator/radial_assembly_names`, respectively, where the names in `EquivalentCoreMeshGenerator/radial_assembly_names` correspond to the assembly names defined in `CoreMeshGenerator/inputs` to place the homogenized region IDs in each radial and axial region of the 2-D R-Z mesh.
 The manual approach is taken in this example, where the radial boundary and region assignments are based on prior studies done for the [!ac](ABTR) core [!citep](pyarc_report).